Marshawn Kneeland

-Marshawn London Kneeland (July 8, 2001 – November 6, 2025) was an American professional football defensive end for the Dallas Cowboys of the National Football League (NFL).
-He played two seasons with the Cowboys until his death in November 2025.
-Kneeland played college football for the Western Michigan Broncos, earning second-team Mid-American Conference (MAC) honors in 2023, and was selected by the Cowboys in the second round of the 2024 NFL draft.
+Marshawn Kneeland (July 8, 2001 – November 6, 2025) was an American professional football defensive end for the Dallas Cowboys of the National Football League (NFL).
+He played two seasons with the Cowboys until his death in 2025.
+Kneeland played college football for the Western Michigan Broncos, earning second-team Mid-American Conference (MAC) honors in 2023.
+He was selected by the Cowboys in the second round of the 2024 NFL draft.

-During the 2025 season, Kneeland was found dead from a gunshot wound following a police pursuit hours prior.
-His death is being investigated as a suicide.
+During the 2025 season, Kneeland was involved in a police pursuit and was found dead from a gunshot wound hours later.
+His death was ruled a suicide.

 Early life

 Marshawn Kneeland was born in Grand Rapids, Michigan, on July 8, 2001.
 He attended Godwin Heights High School in Wyoming, Michigan.
 He played linebacker and tight end in high school.
 As a senior, he had 110 tackles and eight sacks on defense and 20 receptions for 330 yards and five touchdowns on offense.
 He committed to Western Michigan University to play college football.